nglthu/English_5_1_24/Mainframe.md

 Mainframes are data servers that are designed to process up to 1 trillion web transactions daily with the highest levels of security and reliability

+At their core, mainframes are high-performance computers with large amounts of memory and data processors that process billions of simple calculations and transactions in real-time.

+A mainframe computer is critical to commercial databases, transaction servers and applications that require high resiliency, security and agility.

 # Reading Materials: MAINFRAMES